bmeg/protograph/README.md

       vertexes:
         - label: Mutation
           gid: "variant:{{referenceName}}:{{start}}:{{end}}:{{referenceBases}}:{{alternateBases}}"
-          properties:
+          data:
             alternateBases: "{{alternateBases|join:,}}"

 ### merge/filter

-Sometimes you want all (or most) of the fields present in the input message to appear in the output message, and you don't want to make an entry under `properties` for each one (or maybe you don't even know what all of them are beforehand).
+Sometimes you want all (or most) of the fields present in the input message to appear in the output message, and you don't want to make an entry under `data` for each one (or maybe you don't even know what all of them are beforehand).
 This is where `merge` comes in:

     - label: Variant
       gid: "variant:{{referenceName}}:{{start}}:{{end}}:{{referenceBases}}:{{alternateBases}}"